vdawger/esp32_can_voltlog/README.md

 esp32_can
 ==========

+Forked from CollinKidder's execellent library.
+I've modified the pins on here to be used for voltlog canlite.

+This allows referring to this library in platformIO.

 A new, unified library all inclusive of code needed to make it operate.
 Implements a CAN driver for the built-in CAN hardware on an ESP32.
 Also implements a driver for the MCP2517FD SPI connected CAN module.
 The builtin CAN is called CAN0,